How Can I Save My Marriage? Addressing Marital Conflict

 If you know things are going to get heated, then it may be best to separate yourself in different areas of the house to cool off.
 If there is anything that can save a marriage, it might be improving your communication.
 If you two are stuck in your current communication habits and you are making no improvements, a relationship counselor may be able to help.

-Anger or emotional management issues
+Anger or emotional management challenges

 There is no such thing as a marriage devoid of anger.
 That’s because marriages are comprised of human beings, and anger is a natural human emotion.
 Once you begin living together, it may only be a matter of time before problems arise.
 Ideally, the two of you will be able to work your problems out in a healthy, calm way.
 Sometimes, couples may struggle to keep their emotions from boiling over during arguments.
 One partner or the other may have issues managing their anger, which can lead to hurt feelings or worse.